SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 IMPLANTOLOGY IN IMMEDIATE LOADING

-OUR SOLUTION #5: SMILE RED FLAG MCI
+OUR SOLUTION N°5: SMILE RED FLAG MCI

-THE AESTHETIC CHALLENGE: THE TEETH OF THE SMILE
+THE AESTHETIC CHALLENGE: SMILE TEETH

-A TOOTH OF THE SMILE IS LOST OR BROKEN
+A SMILE TOOTH IS LOST OR BROKEN

 MCI IMPLANTOLOGY REPLACES YOUR SMILE TEETH